 Another top plug-and-play 3D printer under $300 worth considering is the QIDI Technology X-one2.
-But unlike the FlashForge Finder, this one includes an almost fully enclosed-frame design (the top remains uncovered), ideal if you favor safety or want a controlled printing environment to manage temperatures and keep unpleasant ABS fumes contained to a certain extent.
+But unlike the FlashForge Finder, this one includes an almost fully enclosed-frame design (the top remains uncovered).
+This is ideal if you favor safety.
+Or if you want a controlled printing environment to manage temperatures and keep unpleasant ABS fumes contained to a certain extent.

 Features include a resolution of 50 to 400 microns, MK10 extruder, a user-friendly 3.5-inch touch screen, a CNC aluminum alloy build, a heated build plate (110-degrees), support for PLA, TPU, ABS, PETG filament, and an SD card reader.
-Prints quality falls within a respectable range for the price, and you can expect smooth, detailed creations to come out reliably.
+Prints quality falls within a respectable range for the price.
+You can expect smooth, detailed creations to come out reliably.

 Much like the FlashForge Finder, the QIDI Technology X-one2 sacrifices build volume for plug-and-print ease of use, with an underwhelming 145 x 145 x 145 mm build area.
-Similarly, the printer lacks auto-bed leveling, although the setup is reasonably straightforward – feed-in filament, adjust a few screws to level the bed, and you’re ready to go.
+Similarly, the printer lacks auto-bed leveling.
+However the setup is reasonably straightforward.
+Feed-in filament, adjust a few screws to level the bed, and you’re ready to go.